Centrix14/dockapk/README.md

 # About
-dockapk is a simple docker image for building Android apk files.
-It won't be "production-ready" and all this mumbo jumbo, it's about educational purposes.
+dockapk is a sample docker image for building Android apk files.